vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 Planned progression means that when you reach a predetermined goal, you are going to progress in some way in order to work toward the next stage.
 Feeling safe and confident is paramount, but challenging yourself is equally as important!
 Gradually improving mental and physical resilience is one of the key ways the pain system desensitizes, but no meaningful progress will be made in this regard if the stimulus is not sufficient.

 Pain management without goals and planned progression is like trying to hit a bullseye in darkness.
-Monitoring function and symptoms over time is like turning on the light, it's much easier to aim accurately when you can see what you're doing!
+Setting attainable goals and monitoring progress is like turning on the light, it's much easier to aim accurately when you know what you're aiming at and how close you are to the target!

-You also need
-Good clinicians will also react to unexpected changesin response to any  have an Attention to detail (without becoming neurotic) is something any clinician worth their salt

-Your clinician also needs to be able to be reactive and adapt youre goals and progression

-Setting realistic goals
-Though goal setting is important, it's
-- Be PROCESS oriented

-- Attention to detail

-They lead by example

-Your clincician should support your need to feel competent.
-They should be giving you attainable goals. (ties in with confidence mentioned in previous section)

-And without some sort of goal to anchor the process (preferably one based in your preferences and activities)

-- Disease progress
-- Progressing in difficulty (going along with challenged but confident)

-Tailoring treatment

-Adaptable if nothing change
+Goal setting and planning is vital, but you can't control the result of your actions.
+You and your clinician should therefore work on a *process oriented* mindset.
+Instead of stressing about achieving a specific goal at a specific time (the result), focus on what you can control (the process).
+What can you do in the here and now to raise your chances of succeeding in the future?

+And the future is incredibly unpredictable, especially when it comes to something as complex as pain.
+Be it stalled progress or a stressful setback, all plans must change.
+Your clinician should know how to react to whatever comes up during the process and help you work through or around it.

 ## Are they afraid of saying "I don't know?"

+Humility is a virtue, nowhere more so than in medicine.
+Humanity collectively understands a lot about pain and painful conditions, but there is still a lot we don't know.
+There are also many things that your clinician does not know, whether they admit it or not.

-Some people are really good at giving false impressions of authority and intelligence.
-One such archetype to watch out for is the "certificate collector."
-You know, the clinician who has a dozen diplomas hanging on their wall.
-This often says more about their desire to be *perceived* as knowledgeable than their actual abilities and wisdom.
+Some clinicians give false impressions of their knowledge and abilities.
+One archetype to watch out for is the "certificate collector."
+You know, the person who has a dozen diplomas hanging on their wall from all the weekend courses they've attended.
+This says more about their desire to be *perceived* as wise than their actual discernment.

-Inflated egos are common in all areas of life, and this is no less true in the medical field.
-The best clinicians will put YOU at the center.
-What does this mean in practice?
+The best clinicians set their ego aside in the clinic and put YOU at the center of care.
+They should not be trying to show off how great they are.
+A great way to assess this is simply by asking questions.
 If you ask questions, eventually you should get the response, "I don't know."

-When they don't know something, they should be able to direct you to someone who does.

-Informing you about the potential risks and benefits of each treatment...

-Do reseach on it, come back to you with the answer.

-Recognize, "I'm not the best to treat you"

-- Education
-- "Are they explaining the problem to me/ what is going on in my body?"
-- Do they help you identify contributing factors, and show you what you can do with this information
-- In a way that YOU can understand
-- Give you external sources of information
+If your clinician never says "I don't know," it might be that their pride and arrogance prevents them from admitting that they do not, in fact, know everything.

+Your clinician should then offer to research the topic for you and get back to you with an answer, or direct you to someone who does know.
+They should also be able to recognize if you would benefit from no treatment, or from beginning a clinical relationship with someone else.